mciwing/mciwing.github.io/docs/python/packages.md

 within virtual environments.
 The topics covered:

 * `pip`
-* install/uninstall packages
+* How to install/uninstall packages
-* PyPI
+* PyPI - the package hub
-* concept and benefits of virtual environments
+* Concept and benefits of virtual environments
-* creation and basic usage of a virtual environment
+* Creation and basic usage of a virtual environment